btwq97/ee4002d_onsight/README.md

 ## Bluetooth Remedies:

-Note: This was a remdy for Flutter_Blue Package.
-It may or may not work for FLutter_Reactive_BLE.
+Note: This was a remedy for Flutter_Blue Package.
+It may or may not work for Flutter_Reactive_BLE.

 ### iOS